prachi-tractable/dev-containers/README.md

 This workshop will guide you through setting up vscode dev containers to work with an existing project.

+It follows on from the Car Owner App presentation in the Engineering Huddle which you can find on [Coda](https://coda.io/d/Engineering_dvUWsMuBgNj/2022-04-14-Engineering-Huddle_suFas#_lujUe).

 The aim of the workshop is that a new user will be able to click a button on the Github repo that will setup their workspace for them.
 The user should immediately be able to run the server and execute the tests.